 There may be factors in your environment that can make it more likely that you will fall.
 These include:

 - Risks in the home.
 These can include loose carpets or wires, dark stairways or corridors, or water on the floor.
+Additionally, living in a cluttered home could cause difficulty in navigating through the home, which could lead to a trip and fall.

 - Risks in the environment outside your home.
 These can include uneven ground, clutter in the yard, or ice and snow.